BlindSE/Website-Placeholder/README.md

 # Website-Placeholder
-Github-pages placeholder for my personal website
+Github-pages placeholder for my personal website.
+This has absolutely no use whatsoever.